Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 The Universal Render Pipeline (URP) includes an integrated implementation of [post-processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) effects.
 If you use URP, it's not necessary to install an extra package for post-processing effects.
 URP is not compatible with the [Post&nbsp;Processing&nbsp;Stack&nbsp;v2](https://docs.unity3d.com/Packages/com.unity.postprocessing@latest/index.html) package.

+URP uses the [Volume](Volumes.md) framework for post-processing effects.

 The images below show a Scene with and without URP post-processing.

 Without post-processing: